neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Controller.rst

 .. code-block:: php

 	/**
-	 * @FLOW3\Inject
+	 * @Flow\Inject
 	 * @var \TYPO3\Blog\Domain\Repository\BlogRepository
 	 */
 	protected $blogRepository;

 The property declarations for ``$blogRepository`` (and ``$postRepository``) is marked with an ``Inject`` annotation.
 This signals to the object framework: I need the blog repository here, please make sure it's stored in this member variable.
-In effect FLOW3 will inject the blog repository into the ``$blogRepository`` property right after your controller has been instantiated.
+In effect TYPO3 Flow will inject the blog repository into the ``$blogRepository`` property right after your controller has been instantiated.
 And because the blog repository's scope is *singleton* [#]_, the framework will always inject the same instance of the repository.

-There's a lot more to discover about **Dependency Injection** and we recommend that you read the whole chapter about objects in the `FLOW3 guide <http://flow3.typo3.org/documentation/guide>`_ once you start with your own coding.
+There's a lot more to discover about **Dependency Injection** and we recommend that you read the whole chapter about objects in the `TYPO3 Flow guide <http://flow.typo3.org/documentation/guide>`_ once you start with your own coding.

 To create the required database tables we now use the command line support to generate the